-Parents concerned about the progress of their child may contact their Form Tutor or the Assistant Head - Head of Middle School / Head of Year responsible for their child at any stage.
+Parents concerned about the progress of their child may contact their Form Tutor, their Head of Year or the Head of Middle School at any stage.
 This especially applies after a report from the School.

 ACADEMIC STUDY TRIPS

 A number of trips are regularly arranged by certain departments to enrich and enhance the work studied at GCSE.
 All of these trips happen during non-school time, and some form part of a subject's coursework.
 A list of trips can be found on the school's website.